jaywonchung/RecSys2019/README.md

 ## 2. Platform-based Feature Extraction

-A small study to find out the accommodation features each country especially prefer.
+A small study to find the accommodation features each country especially prefer.